edoswaldgo/edoswaldgo.github.io/_posts/2020-08-09-converge-fiberx-1500-plus-affordable-fast-home-internet.md

 Every household / person has different needs and use cases.
 For our case, subscribing to Converge Fiber X 1500 (w/ add-on) is the right plan because we don't need a landline.
 Even if the cost per Mbps is slightly higher, the total cost per year is still lower.

 Remember to check your budget first before determining your wants.
-Also, don't ever forget to include mobile data plans of every household member when budgeting.
+Also, don't forget to include mobile data plans of every household member when budgeting.

-Hope my post helped you decide!
+Hope my post helps you decide!
 Stay safe!

 [netflix]: https://www.netflix.com/
 [netflix-recommendation]: https://help.netflix.com/en/node/306